siddharthpk/taskr/README.md

 # taskr

-This repo hosts code for a minimalistic Task App that interacts with a REST API to perform operation on a MongoDB database
+This repo hosts code for a minimalistic Task App that interacts with a REST API to perform operations to a MongoDB database.

 # Before Deployment